DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Themes/Theme of Laughter in Genesis.md

 Laughter is yet another example of this pattern.
 Both Abraham and Sarah laughed because of their unbelief.
 And yet God fulfilled His promise, thus bringing them **laughter**.
 Where before they laughed out of unbelief, now they laughed out of rejoicing.

+>[[Gen-21#v5|Genesis 21:5-6]] Abraham was one hundred years old when his son, Isaac (*laughter*), was born to him.
+Sarah said, "God has made me laugh.
+Everyone who hears will laugh with me."  [[Gen-21#v6|]]

 ### Laughter As Mockery
-Immediately after Sarah laughs in rejoicing, we see another kind of laughter: mockery.
+Immediately after Sarah laughs in rejoicing, we see yet another kind of laughter: mockery.

 >[[Gen-21#v9|Genesis 21.9]] Sarah saw the son of Hagar the Egyptian, whom she had borne to Abraham, mocking (laughing).

 It's important to note here that this verse is ambiguous.
 In fact many English translations do not translate this as laughing.
 ESV uses *laughing*, but KJV and many others use *mocking*.
 (See [here](https://biblehub.com/genesis/21-9.htm)) The Hebrew word here is [מְצַחֵֽק](https://biblehub.com/hebrew/metzachek_6711.htm), and there is a strong case to be made that mocking or scoffing is a good translation here.
-But it should be noted that it comes from the root word [צְחַק](https://biblehub.com/hebrew/6711.htm) which is the same root that Isaac ([יִצְחָק](https://biblehub.com/hebrew/3327.htm)) comes from.
+But it should be noted that it comes from the [root](https://en.wikipedia.org/wiki/Semitic_root) word [צְחַק](https://biblehub.com/hebrew/6711.htm) which is the same root that Isaac ([יִצְחָק](https://biblehub.com/hebrew/3327.htm)) comes from.
 This does not mean that these words mean the exact same thing.
 But it certainly means that they're related.
 In English *mocking* is always negative, but it does not always involve laughing.
 But the Hebrew word used in Gen 21.9 certainly is related to laughing.

 ### Laughter As Sexual Activity